snar/je2e/README.md

 -----------

 .pcap files collected on Juniper routers written in a bit special format, (datalink type: Juniper Ethernet, not standard Ethernet) with packets entering RE missing layer2 headers and thus these packets can be read by `tcpdump` but will not be fully decoded by `wireshark`.

 This utility was written to overcome `wireshark` limitation and what it does is just:
-- opens infile and checks that is was collected on Juniper (has datalink type of Juniper Ethernet)
+- opens `infile` and checks that is was collected on Juniper (has datalink type of Juniper Ethernet)
-- read infile packet by packet
+- reads `infile` packet by packet
 - check if input packet has layer2 header.
 - if it does - just writes packet with existing header.
 - if it does not - `je2e` writes packet with prepended simulated ethernet header